Inheritanc-e/past_paper/README.md

 7. Open the folder and go to `subject_info.json`.
 If the subjects you have are not there, replace them with the current ones in the same format as they existed.
 8. Open terminal and `cd` to the directory in which your folder is in.
 9. Type `python -m past_paper`
-10. You will be presented with two different modes, `get paper` and `ms`.
+10. You will be presented with three different modes: `get paper`, `ms`, `qp`.
-    Here, `get paper` mode is for downloading papers of any given subject using the format specified `subject code/paper number/year start-year finish`.
+    Here, `get paper` mode is for downloading papers of any given subject using the format specified `subject code/paper number/year start-year finish`. `ms` and `qp` are if you want the program to open the question paper or the mark scheme.
 11. Your program is now up and running, if you want to exit type `q`.
 12. Now, everytime you want to open a past paper, you just have execute step 7.